danae/ctanvas/README.md

 **cta.js** is a JavaScript library to draw CTAs, signs displaying the next train departing from a station, used by the Dutch Railways, on a HTML5 canvas element.
 The library uses the [Rijden De Treinen API](https://github.com/geertw/rdt-infoplus-dvs) to fetch the actual departure times and uses these to create a CTA for every platform.

+To give an impression of the functionality of cta.js, you can view this [preview page](https://dl.dropboxusercontent.com/u/12669217/cta.js/preview.html#rtd).
 The current features of cta.js include:

  - Fetching of departing trains from a Dutch railway station.
  - Drawing a CTA given a current train and an optional next train.